 This connection with divinity and longevity permeates amalaki’s Ayurvedic properties too.
 It is recognized as an amazing rasayana, or rejuvenative, to the entire system.
 Among other outcomes, rejuvenation can aid in youthfulness and a healthy, strong immune system.
 Rejuvenation is a vital concept in Ayurveda, and substances that can nourish and tonify certain organs, let alone the whole self—like amalaki—have a place of honor in Ayurvedic herbology.

-Amalaki contains super high levels of vitamin C—there are many studies on various sources of amalaki, and depending on the study, it has been found to have 10 to 20 times more vitamin C than an orange!
-At any rate, whether it is 10 times or 20 times more, with this much vitamin C, it’s no surprise that amalaki is great support for a strong immune system.
-In addition, thanks to these high levels of vitamin C, amalaki also has a high amount of antioxidants, which further support an optimally functioning immune system.7
+Amalaki is commonly known to contain super high levels of vitamin C—there are many studies on various sources of amalaki, and depending on the study, it has been found to have 10 to 20 times more vitamin C than an orange!
+At any rate, whether it is 10 times or 20 times more, with this much vitamin C, it’s no surprise that amalaki can be very supportive for strengthening the immune system.7

 In addition to its renowned rejuvenating properties, amalaki is gently detoxifying.
 This makes quite the dynamic duo: for a substance to gently detoxify, then to nourish and tonify the whole body, makes amalaki a true wonder-fruit.
 Like the ultimate nurse it is, amalaki helps every stage of the detoxification process, from supporting healthy, strong agni (digestive fire), to cleansing and protecting the liver, to proper elimination of wastes.
 As an added bonus, amalaki’s cooling virya (temperature) helps remove any excess, accumulated pitta.
 Somehow, it does this without weakening agni.
 How it does this is a bit of a mystery—another prabhava.